Voice Marketing Strategy: Why You Need One?

 Answer Questions

 What kinds of questions are people asking that you can answer?
 Many voice queries are questions that consumers want to be answered quickly and efficiently without having to scroll through a website to find the content.
-Before you can provide those answers with your voice marketing strategy, you must anticipate what people will be asking.
+Before providing those answers with your voice marketing strategy, you must anticipate what people will be asking.

-For example, consumers might commonly search for information on how to remove a stain from a pair of jeans.
-If you own a clothing store, this query is relevant to you and content you can put on your website.
+For example, consumers might search for information on removing a stain from a pair of jeans.
+If you own a clothing store, this query is relevant to you, and you can put content on your website.

 Of course, whether or not you’re the site a search engine finds will depend on the rest of your SEO strategy.
-You’ll need relevant, authoritative content for search engines to consider you an expert and improve your ranking, but you have no chance to rank if you don’t answer the questions being asked by your target audience.
+You’ll need relevant, authoritative content for search engines to consider you an expert and improve your ranking, but you have no chance to rank if you don’t answer the questions your target audience asks.

 Voice Marketing Strategy: Write Conversational Web Content

-Another strategy to attract voice-activated visitors is writing large amounts of website content in a conversational manner.
-Blog posts are an excellent medium for this because you can speak directly to the consumer.
+Another strategy to attract voice-activated visitors is writing large amounts of website content conversationally.
+Blog posts are excellent because you can speak directly to the consumer.
 In a way that is similar to speech.

-The closer you can get to mimicking real speech on your website.
-The easier you’ll find it to reach people who are speaking into their voice-activated devices.
-Google reports that 70% of requests through its Assistant service come in natural.
-As a result, a great voice marketing strategy.
+The closer you can get to mimicking actual speech on your website.
+The easier you’ll find it, the easier it is to reach people speaking on their voice-activated devices.
+Google reports that 70% of requests through its Assistant service come naturally.
+As a result, it has a great voice marketing strategy.

-There is a simple reason for this: People speak differently than they type.
+There is a simple reason: People speak differently than they type.
 Rather than using keyword phrases like “remove stain from jeans.
-They might say “how do I remove a stain from my jeans?” instead.
+They might say, “How do I remove a stain from my jeans?” instead.
 On average, humans can speak 150 words per minute.
 However, only type 40 words per minute, so you can expect more words in their queries.